mohsengozashti/sample-freeswitch-api-server/README.md

   -d "user=1000&domain=example.com"
 ```

-The response contains the user passed in the request with password `1234`.
+The response contains the user passed in the request as long as it exists in `config/users.json`.
+If the user is missing you will receive HTTP 404, and if `sip_auth_password` is supplied but does not match the stored password the server replies with HTTP 403.

 ### Dialplan lookup